Sephus Purcell: And maybe it's what we want, too.

 - Disproportionate Retribution: "Boy, I sentence you to death for the crime of stealing company property and being a dirty Bolshevik."
 Said by a company man to a fourteen-year-old boy caught stealing three lumps of coal, who he then proceeds to torture to death.

-- Divided We Fall: Kenehan's appeal to the union to accept the blacks and Italian immigrants as members.
+- Divided We Fall: Kenehan's appeal to the union to accept the blacks and Italian immigrants as members is that without complete unity the workers don't stand a chance against the company, the government, and all the other forces arrayed against them.

 - Dual Wielding: Sid Hatfield does this during the climactic battle.
 According to real-life accounts of the battle, this is Truth in Television.